Unit 3 - Practice Quiz

 B. The number of clusters is small

-C. The cluster sizes are unbalanced and small samples are used
+D. The cluster sizes are unbalanced and small samples are used

 40 Which component of the Silhouette formula corresponds to 'separation'?

-A. a (intra-cluster distance)
+A. b (nearest-cluster distance)

-B. b (nearest-cluster distance)
+B. a (intra-cluster distance)

 C. max(a, b)